-Ensuring Microsoft Teams Voice Quality at any time can be a challenge.
+Ensuring Microsoft Teams voice quality at any time can be a challenge.
 As voice quality highly relies on the network path and equipment, issues can happen at any time, day or night.
-That is why you need 24/7 data to be able to detect and analyze what is going on before it seriously affects the ability for your employees to work.
+That is why you need 24/7 Microsoft Teams incident management to detect and analyze what is going on before it seriously affects the ability of your employees to work.

 The good news is that our solution is flexible enough to adapt our PowerBI dashboard to our customers need.